the-markup/puppeteer-har/README.md

 ##### arguments

 `fileName` (optional) - A string that is used as a filename for the generated HAR file.
+If provided, the HAR file will be saved to this location.
-If not passed in, the function will return the Har JSON.
+If not passed in, the function will directly return the HAR JSON.